Coach's Update

 Who we are.
 What we do!

 UO Running Club gives students the chance to get together to run, train and race.
 Most of our sessions are steady runs.
 A couple of days each week we offer harder training sessions (intervals, repetitions, hills, tempo runs, cruise intervals).
+We have a sprint group now too.

 We have a wide range of talent and commitment levels, from recreational runners to All-Americans.